Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us03/Readme.md

-# US006 - Create a Task
+# US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics.

 [Requirements Engineering](01.requirements-engineering/Readme.md)